 In 2023 Iceland was ranked 3rd safest country in the world.
 Find out why Iceland has been among the top safest places in the world for years.

 For the 15th time since 2008, Iceland has been ranked one of the safest countries to visit in the world, this year holding the 3rd place, according to the research conducted byBerkshire Hathaway Travel Protection (BHTP).

 Eystrahorn mountain in Krossasnesfjall mountain range, Iceland

-How did the list change over the years?
+How has the list change over the years?

 What’s interesting about this list of the safest countries is that it can (drastically) change every year depending on various factors and complex situations that touch the whole world daily.
-Whether it’s a natural disaster, a pandemic, or inflation, it can impact the country’s ranking, depending on how it handles the situation.
+Whether it’s a natural disaster, a pandemic, or inflation, their handling of the situation can impact the country’s ranking.

 To ensure it’s true, let’s check the list of the safest countries to visit in 2022, where Iceland was in 1st place:

 This could be proven by comparing the lists that show this year’s and last year’s data.
 While some countries had moved down a few slots in the list of 2023 (e.g., New Zealand, United Kingdom, Ireland), some new countries made their way to the list (e.g., Netherlands, Denmark, Norway, etc.).
 Iceland was at the top for many years, this year as the 3rd safest country for travel enthusiasts and the number one choice for the 14th time since 2008, according toGlobal Peace Index (GPI) statistics.

 What’s important to remember when planning your next trip is to research your destination to make sure you know the recent situation in that country, as it can change any day.